ironscar/unreal-engine-dev-starter/docs/engine/move-req.md

   - For `MoveForward`, we give it `W` and `S` keyboard mappings with `S` having a `Negate` modifier
   - For `MoveSideways`, we give it `A` and `D` keyboard mappings with `A` having a `Negate` modifier
   - In `CharacterPlayerController` C++ class, add two new `UPROPERTY` fields for the new actions and add the binding functions for them
-	- This time we bind on `Started` and `Completed` instead of `Triggered`
+	- This time we bind on `Triggered` and `Completed`
+	- We could have used `Started` to just track when it starts but when you keep both A and D pressed, it fails to emit an event
+	- `Completed` signals end of event
-	- `Triggered` fires multilpe time while event occurs but the others only happen at the start and end
+	- `Triggered` fires multilpe time while event occurs and therefore it keeps track of it even if both are pressed
 	- We do this because we want to track when the event stops and `Triggered` does not help us do that
 	- `Completed` will send a value of zero
   - Both Movement actions are Axis 1D so take a `FInputAction` argument in the binding functions and cast it to `float`